IBMDevConnect/TelcoChatBot/README.md

 ## Pre-requisities

-Ensure that you have a [Bluemix account](https://console.ng.bluemix.net/registration/)
+Ensure that you have a [IBM Cloud account](https://console.ng.bluemix.net/registration/)

 ### Deploy the app and explore the conversation flow

-1. Select "Deploy to Bluemix" icon below.
+1. Select "Deploy to IBM Cloud" icon below.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBMDevConnect17/TelcoChatBot)

 2. This action deploys 1 application and 2 services.
-You can view this on your Bluemix Dashboard.
+You can view this on your IBM Cloud Dashboard.

-3. Log in with your existing Bluemix account or Sign up
+3. Log in with your existing IBM Cloud account or Sign up

 4. Name your app and select your REGION, ORGANIZATION and SPACE.
 Then select DEPLOY.